 Hot Springs, Warm Springs; they are a bit confusing to keep straight and we will not even mention Boiling Springs, which we ventured into as lost tourists.
 Hot Springs is the jewel of Bath Country, housing the 18th century historic Omni Homestead Resort.
-I have stayed at the resort before and it is nothing short of spectacular; my favorites activities being the afternoon tea, enjoying the front patio rocking chairs, and swimming in the indoor pool which is fed by the local warm mineral springs water.
-Though the greatest pleasure is to enjoy afternoon tea in the Great Hall with guests and visitors between 3-4PM.
+I have stayed at the resort before and it is nothing short of spectacular.
+My favorites Homestead activities are afternoon tea, the front patio rocking chairs, and swimming in their indoor pool, which is fed by the local warm mineral springs water.
+Though the greatest pleasure of all is to enjoy afternoon tea in the Great Hall with guests and visitors between 3-4PM.

 The Homestead is unique in that it truly looks like a massive hospital from the days of yore when you first drive up and see it poking through the mountains.
 However, as you snake you way to the hidden entrance, you will be impressed by the beauty and simplicity of this National Historic Landmark.
+22 American Presidents have stayed at the resort.
 The Homestead’s championship golf courses are within a short drive as well as the jewel in their crown, the Jefferson Pools.

-We both enjoyed exploring Hot and Warm Springs and found the town and its people lovely.
-This is definitely a great option for a weekend getaway, family holiday option, or a girls trip.
-We stayed in a lovely bed & breakfast and had absolutely incredible food.
+Peyton and I both enjoyed exploring Hot and Warm Springs and found the town and its people lovely.
+This is definitely a great option for a weekend getaway, family holiday option, or a girls’ trip.
+We stayed in a lovely bed & breakfast and dined on amazing food.
 Here are the top things I would recommend doing while in the area:

 5 Things to do in Hot/Warm Springs

 - Visit a swimming hole; some offer inner tubes and rafts

 - Hiking and biking are both popular choices